ccollie/redis-timeseries-lex/README.md

 ##### REDACT <a name="option-redact"></a>

-`REDACT` is used to specify fields which should NOT be returned from a query or made available for aggregation.
+`REDACT` is used to specify fields which should NOT be returned from a query.
 All fields not explicitly specified are returned (opt-out)

 ```